Efficient evaluation of quantum observables using entangled measurements: Results

-The first phase is to choose entangled measurements (e.g., Bell measurements and omega measurements~\cite{Entanglion} (see Appendix~\ref{sec:exa-ent})) and construct quantum circuits corresponding to the entangled measurements.
-This task can be done using simultaneous diagonalization as preprocessing.
-We can alternatively use other methods based on Clifford gates, which have been recently proposed~\cite{Jena2019, Yen2019, Gokhale2019}.
-Since quantum circuits can be generated in advance in this phase, the cost of circuit construction in the next phase can be reduced.
+The first phase is to choose entangled measurements (e.g., Bell measurements and omega measurements~\cite{Entanglion}).
+We would present details of the Bell measurements in the Method section and present other two-qubit entangled measurements in Appendix~B of the Supplementary Information.
+One constructs quantum circuits corresponding to the entangled measurements.
+This task can be done by using simultaneous diagonalization as a preprocessing technique.
+We can alternatively use other methods based on Clifford gates, which was proposed recently~\cite{Jena2019, Yen2019, Gokhale2019}.
+Because quantum circuits can be generated in advance in this phase, therefore, the cost of circuit construction in the next phase can be reduced.

-The second phase is to make groups of Pauli strings with TPB and the entangled measurements chosen in the first phase.
-One makes a Pauli graph in the same manner as TPB-based methods and sort the nodes in the descending order of degree.
-Then, one merges nodes if they are jointly measurable by TPB and the entangled measurements.
-Notice that this joint measurability depends on a merge history.
-If one merges nodes, it is determined to use the entangled measurement at particular positions of Pauli strings, and after that, one cannot change the measurement.
-The merged nodes correspond to the groups of measurements, and one can construct quantum circuits corresponding to the groups and perform the measurements.
-We name the grouping with TPB and Bell measurements ``TPB+Bell'', the grouping with TPB and all 2-qubit measurements ``TPB+2Q.''
-See Section~\ref{sec:grouping} for the details of the grouping algorithm, and see Section~\ref{sec:ent-meas} and Appendix~\ref{sec:exa-ent} for 2-qubit entangled measurements.
+The second phase is to construct groups of Pauli strings using TPB and the entangled measurements chosen in the first phase.
+It is possible to construct a Pauli graph in the same way as using TPB-based methods and sort the nodes in descending order of degree.
+Then, the nodes can be merged if they are jointly measurable by using TPB and the entangled measurements.
+It is noteworthy that this joint measurability depends on merge history.
+If one merges nodes, it is necessary to use the entangled measurement at particular positions of Pauli strings, and after that, it is not possible to change the measurement.
+The merged nodes correspond to groups of measurements, and one can construct quantum circuits corresponding to the groups and perform the measurements.
+We refer to the grouping that involves the use of TPB and Bell measurements as ``TPB+Bell,'' and the grouping with TPB and all two-qubit measurements as ``TPB+2Q.''
+Refer to the Methods section for details of the grouping algorithm.